-I had to get down to scanning those boxes of 35mm colour slides.
-They had been stored then gone through many a house move through the years.
+Just for archiving, I had to get down to scanning 35mm slides that had been stored then gone through many a house move through the years.
 There was no escape.

 I’m scared to count how many plastic boxes: the orange and blue early Agfacolour CT18; Fujichrome mostly green (and cardboard), the blue and white of Ektachrome (I think), plus an assortment of other shades and sizes.

 To make matters more complicated, some of the better pics of Scotland had been in a commercial photo library that had naturally gone over to digital and consequently returned the emulsion-based material to me mostly in transparent hanging files.

 OK, so I was an early adopter of digital photography; but before that I was also a precocious adopter of colour film – some years even before university days.

 OK, I admit, this random car – a Hillman Minx, I’m pretty sure – was probably several years old when photographed c.
 1975 in East Lothian – but at least it adds an antique touch to the picture.

 Scanning colour slides – what was going on?